blairanderson/serverlessconsultants/plugins/serverless-offline.md

 ## Simulation quality

 This plugin simulates API Gateway for many practical purposes, good enough for development - but is not a perfect simulator.
-Specifically, Lambda currently runs on Node v4.3.2 and v6.10.0, whereas _Offline_ runs on your own runtime where no memory limits are enforced.
+Specifically, Lambda currently runs on Node v6.10.0 and v8.10.0 ([AWS Docs](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)), whereas _Offline_ runs on your own runtime where no memory limits are enforced.

 ## Usage with serverless-offline and serverless-webpack plugin